 Endovascular thrombectomy is an increasingly used non-surgical treatment for ischemic stroke, in which microcatheters or thin tubes visible under X-rays are inserted into the blood clot to dissolve it.

-"A potential downside of this now widely used and effective treatment is that the rapid return of blood supply to an area that has been deprived of oxygen for a while can cause known as ," said Professor Anderson.
+"A potential downside of this now widely used and effective treatment is that the rapid return of blood supply to an area that has been deprived of oxygen for a while can cause tissue damage known as reperfusion injury," said Professor Anderson.

 "This has resulted in a shift in medical practice towards more intensive lowering of blood pressure after clot removal to try and minimize this damage, but without evidence to support the benefits versus potential harms."